bearcove/vixen/internal/SERVICE_P1_B.md

 # Phase 1B: Tighten V1 Spec + Implementation Cleanup

-This document captures agreed follow-up work after Phase 1 “local-only service split” landed.
-The goal is to make the implementation match the original intent of `internal/SERVICE_P1.md`: simple, local-only IPC with predictable configuration and no async runtime hazards.
+This document captures follow-up work after Phase 1 “service split” landed.
+The goal is to keep configuration predictable and avoid async runtime hazards, while making it explicit that daemon/execd/casd do **not** need to share a host or filesystem.

 ## Decisions (Locked)

 1) **Simplify configuration back to the original env vars**
-- Use only these endpoints (simple `host:port` strings):
+- Use only these endpoints (accept `host:port` or `tcp://host:port`):
   - `VX_DAEMON` (default `127.0.0.1:9001`)
   - `VX_CAS` (default `127.0.0.1:9002`)
   - `VX_EXEC` (default `127.0.0.1:9003`)
 - Remove daemon-specific endpoint vars (e.g. `VX_DAEMON_CAS`, `VX_DAEMON_EXEC`).
 - Avoid split “bind vs endpoint” naming.
-For V1, an endpoint is both the bind addr (server) and connect addr (client), and is always loopback.
+An endpoint is both the bind addr (server) and connect addr (client).
+- Auto-spawn is **only** supported for loopback endpoints; for remote endpoints you must start services out-of-band.

 2) **Daemon shutdown must kill spawned children**
 - `vx kill` calls `daemon.shutdown()`.